 Different Types of Master’s Degrees

-Master’s degrees are differentiated in various ways.
-For counseling, candidates may seek a Master of Arts, which focuses on the theoretical aspects, or a Master’s of Science, in which technical aspects are paramount.
-There is also the Master’s of Education in counseling, which is more general in nature than other master’s programs but allows graduates more flexibility in their career choices, especially if they are interested in working in the mental health or social service sector.
-The Master’s in Counseling Psychology emphasizes patient diagnosis and treatment.
+Master’s degree are differentiated in various ways.
+For substance abuse counseling, candidates may seek a Master of Arts, which focuses on the theoretical aspects, or a Master’s of Science, in which technical aspects are paramount.
+There is also the Master’s of Education in substance abuse counseling, which is more general in nature than other master’s programs but allows graduates more flexibility in their career choices, especially if they are interested in working in the mental health or social service sector.
+The Master’s in substance abuse counseling psychology emphasizes patient diagnosis and treatment.
 Some of these programs require the completion of a thesis to receive a degree, while others do not.

-Coursework for the various master’s in counseling degree programs includes ethics, assessment and evaluation, advanced counseling techniques, research methods, psychopathology, multicultural counseling, human sexuality, group therapy and family systems.
+Coursework for the various master’s in substance abuse counseling degree programs includes ethics, assessment and evaluation, advanced addictions counseling techniques, research methods, psychopathology, multicultural counseling, human sexuality, group therapy and family systems.

 Certification and Licensure for Counselors

-Titles for licensed counselors vary by state.
-The most common titles include licensed professional counselor, licensed mental health counselor, licensed clinical professional counselor and licensed professional clinical counselor.
+Titles for a licensed substance abuse counselor will vary by state.
+The most common titles include licensed professional counselor, licensed mental health counselor, licensed clinical professional substance abuse counselor and licensed professional clinical counselor.
 Some states may use their own terms, such as Master Addiction Counselor.
 For a national certification, for example, counselors must complete 3,000 hours in counseling, along with 100 supervised hours over two years post-graduation, as well as pass the National Counselor Examination for Licensure and Certification.